FriwiDev/thesis/src/esmf/client/docs/apis/tags/SliceSynchronizationApi.md

-Creates a new slice on this domain
+Creates a new slice from a reservation

 ### Example